 Clean As You Go

-How has cleaning changed as you’ve gotten older?
+How has cleaning changed for you as you’ve gotten older?

 Written by Brigid Coffey